Chart Color Schemes

 Walcha has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified nine projects potentially impacting the area.
-Notable ones are Skye Ridge Wind Farm, Walcha Drought Security Project, Sewerage Network Upgrade, Winterbourne Wind Farm, and Thunderbolt Energy Hub (Thunderbolt Wind Farm).
-The following details those most relevant.
+AreaSearch has identified nine projects that could impact the area's performance due to changes in local infrastructure, major projects, and planning initiatives.
+Key projects include Skye Ridge Wind Farm, Walcha Drought Security Project, Sewerage Network Upgrade, Winterbourne Wind Farm, and Thunderbolt Energy Hub (Thunderbolt Wind Farm).
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.